RainOrigami/VoxYou/README.md

 ### VoxYou MIDI setup

-If you're not using a MIDI device, you can skip this step.
+If you're not using a MIDI device or don't want to setup any keyboard shortcuts, you can skip this step.

-In the menu `MIDI Device` select your MIDI device from the dropdown.
-This will create a new virtual MIDI device called `VoxYou MIDI Forward`.

 Setup your MIDI triggers for your VST plugins by opening `MIDI Device` -> `MIDI Mapping`.

+Check all the MIDI devices that you want to use.
+Any checked device will receive a virtual MIDI device called `{MidiDeviceName} VoxYou Forward` for use in VoiceMeeter.

 ![MIDI Mapping](https://i.imgur.com/Gv1EKiy.png)

-Press a button or move a slider on your MIDI device.
+Press a button or move a slider on your MIDI device or press a key combination on your keyboard.
 The input will appear in the `MIDI signals` list.
 Select the input that you want to use.

 Select the plugin from the `VST Plugin control` dropdown and select the parameter you want to control from the list below.